 There’s no way to tell if tiles or mastic contain asbestos just by looking at a floor.
-Some characteristics give clues, but to be safe any vinyl tile and tile mastic installed before 1990 should be tested prior to removal.
+Some characteristics give clues.
+However, to be safe, you should text any vinyl tile and tile mastic installed before 1990 prior to removal.

 What makes asbestos so dangerous is that when the materials are disturbed, those microscopic fibers are released into the air.
 When breathed into lungs, these fibers can’t be expelled or dissolved so they build up very quickly.
 They not only can cause several types of cancer but they also can limit the amount of air one can breathe.

-The Environmental Protection Agency and OSHA have approved processes called asbestos abatement to remove tile, glue or mastic that has greater than 1 percent asbestos identified through testing.
+The Environmental Protection Agency and OSHA have approved processes called asbestos abatement.
+This process aims to remove tile, glue or mastic that has greater than 1 percent asbestos identified through testing.
 Since the usable life cycle for floors installed from 1970 until 1990 has passed, more and more remodeling projects are involving owners who are finally having to abate.

 When the brand standard is polished concrete, this causes confusion and issues at the time of construction.
 In this article, I intend to clarify what to expect and give you a plan of action for what needs to be done after abatement to provide an acceptable floor finish.